-McBride notes that this triage-style system will allow the BC SPCA to respond quickly to the most vulnerable animals, streamline wait time, and 66 As with any animal welfare organization, the BC SPCA does not have unlimited capacity to take in animals.

-provide the public with clear information on how each animal can be helped most efficiently, according to their needs.
+McBride notes that this triage-style system will allow the BC SPCA to respond quickly to the most vulnerable animals, streamline wait time, and provide the public with clear information on how each animal can be helped most efficiently, according to their needs.
 "The system will also operate regionally so that animals at greatest risk can be transported to another BC SPCA facility in the area for intake if there is no space in their own community."